NarakuF/human-pose-synthesis/README.md

 * `train*`: training code for different neural networks.

 ## Testing
 Download our pretrained classifier, generators, and discriminators model from [google drive](<https://drive.google.com/drive/folders/1hT0OZFhEyrAF2SRYJjBsSojfxb9sQXX8?usp=sharing>) and put them inside the `./intermediate` folder.
-Run main.py for testing.
-It will allow you to enter a brief annotation (no longer than 15 words) and generate pose and semantic parsing.
+Run `python3 test.py` for testing.
+It will allow you to enter a brief annotation (no longer than 15 words) and generate the corresponding pose and semantic parsing.

 ## References and Related Projects
 * [Unsupervised Person Image Generation with Semantic Parsing Transformation](<https://github.com/SijieSong/person_generation_spt>)